vk-cs/docs-public/docs/en/kubernetes/k8s/service-management/update/update.md

 If the cluster is not using the most current version of Kubernetes from [the list](../../concepts/versions/version-support/), it can be upgraded to a newer version of Kubernetes.
-When updating a cluster, part of its components are also [updated](../../concepts/update/), as well the installed addons.
+When updating a cluster, part of its components are also [updated](../../concepts/update/), as well the installed add-ons.

 You cannot downgrade to a lower version of Kubernetes when upgrading.
 Clusters of versions 1.16 and below can only be upgraded by transferring a backup of data to a new cluster of the correct version, for example [using Velero](../../how-to-guides/velero-backup).